 - They are cost-efficient

 Data center proxies require little to no maintenance.
-We’ve automated many features, including IP rotating, allowing you to cut costs dramatically on your data extraction monitoring and maintenance.
+We’ve automated many features, including IP rotation, allowing you to cut costs dramatically on your data extraction monitoring and maintenance.

 If you’re interested in learning how to integrate data center proxies, check out our GitHub page.